ningweinw/iengage/project-files/case-study/Security, Compliance and Identity/Enhance Security with Sentinel.md

 Tailwind Trader’s transformation underscores the power of Microsoft solutions in not only safeguarding digital environments but also fostering an environment of innovation and efficiency.

 ### Question 1:
-**How did the introduction of AI-driven cybersecurity through Copilot for Security impact Tailwind Trader’s SOC operations?**
+**How did the introduction of AI-driven cybersecurity through Security Copilot impact Tailwind Trader’s SOC operations?**

 <form id="quizForm1">
   <input type="radio" id="q1a" name="q1" value="A">